Space warfare in science fiction: Space opera

 The modern form of space warfare in science fiction, in which mobile spaceships battle both planets and one another with destructive superweapons, appeared with the advent of space opera.
 Garrett P. Serviss' 1898 newspaper serial "Edison's Conquest of Mars" was inspired by Wells and intended as a sequel to "Fighters from Mars," an un-authorized and heavily altered Edisonade version of The War of the Worlds in which the human race, led by Thomas Edison, pursues the invading Martians back to their home planet.
-David Pringle considers Serviss' story to be the very first space opera, although the work most widely regarded as the first space opera is E. E. "Doc" Smith's The Skylark of Space.
+David Pringle considers Serviss' story to be the first space opera, although the work most widely regarded as the first space opera is E. E. "Doc" Smith's The Skylark of Space.
 It and its three successor novels exemplify the present form of space warfare in science fiction, as giant spaceships employ great ray guns that send bolts of energy across space to shatter planets in a war between humans and alien species.

 David Weber's Honorverse novels present a view of space warfare that simply transplants the naval warfare of Horatio Nelson and Horatio Hornblower into space.
 The space navy battle tactics in the Honorverse are much like those of Nelson, with the simple addition of a third dimension.

 Military science fiction

 Several subsets of military science fiction overlap with space opera, concentrating on large-scale space battles with futuristic weapons.
 At one extreme, the genre is used to speculate about future wars involving space travel, or the effects of such a war on humans; at the other, it consists of the use of military fiction plots with some superficial science-fiction trappings.
 The term "military space opera" is occasionally used to denote this subgenre, as used for example by critic Sylvia Kelso when describing Lois McMaster Bujold's Vorkosigan Saga.
 Other examples of military space opera are the Battlestar Galactica franchise and Robert A. Heinlein's 1959 novel Starship Troopers.

 The key distinction of military science fiction from space opera is that the principal characters in a space opera are not military personnel, but civilians or paramilitary.
-Military science fiction also does not necessarily always include an outer space or multiplanetary setting like space opera.
+Military science fiction also does not necessarily always include an outer space or multi-planetary setting like space opera.